Star Wars, explained by someone who's (gasp) never seen it

 We should note, CNET isn't the first to have someone who has never seen Star Wars explain it.
 Nor will we be the last.

-23 years: It took a CNET news editor 23 years to finally see Star Wars
+23 years: That's how long it took a CNET news editor to finally see Star Wars

 Lightsaber academy: A martial artist trains at with the Jedi